tidepool-org/development/charts/tidepool/0.1.6/README.md

   * allows use of local (out of cluster) MongoDB
 * support for IAM role assignment using Kiam
 * automatic generation of TLS certificate requests (using certmanager)
+* port-forwarding (so that Docker does not have to run privileged).

 ## Prerequisites